gucci-ninja/Soft-Eng-Lecture-Notes/5A/1X03/README.md

 - segmenting individual words is difficult in speech of a foreign language
   - unfamiliar language sounds very fast
   - hard to indentify specific words
-- infants were testsed to see if they can segment a familiarized word from the speech stream
+- infants were tested to see if they can segment a familiarized word from the speech stream
   - given a target word
   - used in speech stream
   - when turned 2